 I attended Mississippi State University, where I received a degree in Animal and Dairy Science, along with a minor in Biological Sciences.
-I spent three semesters working in the equine department in the MSU College of Veterinary Medicine as a volunteer.
+I spent three semesters working in the equine department at the MSU College of Veterinary Medicine as a volunteer.
 I also spent another semester working in the MSU CVM in the food animal department.
-I worked as a student worker for two years in the MSU Meat Science Laboratory where I learned to perform pre-slaughter inspections, humanely slaughter cattle, swine, goats and sheep, process meat and produce a variety of meat products.
+I worked as a student worker for two years in the MSU Meat Science Laboratory where I learned to perform pre-slaughter inspections, humanely slaughter cattle, swine, goats, and sheep, process meat, and produce a variety of meat products.
 I spent another semester working as a volunteer researcher studying reproductive physiology in beef and dairy cattle.

 After graduating from Mississippi State in the fall of 2013, I returned home and began teaching at the local high school.
 During my five and a half years of teaching high school, I taught biology, honors biology, and became the sole agriculture teacher.

 As the agriculture teacher at the local high school, I taught several courses including small animal science, large animal science, agriscience, greenhouse management, plant and soil science, and hydroculture.
 I also taught a few college classes including animal science, wildlife and conservation, natural resources management, and agribusiness.
 During my time as an agriculture teacher, the program was able to purchase and start working in a large commercial-scale greenhouse.
 I supervised students in growing vegetable crops from seeds in both soil and soilless environments.
 I learned how to grow crops using a hydroponics and aquaponics system, which was new ground for me.
 I also supervised the students while they learned to grow flowers and landscaping plants in the greenhouse.